tanzilli/botbyexamples/README.md

 The bot examples are:

-* [basic.py](/basic.py) A very basic example of Bot that send an alarm to all the Telegram client
+* [chatid.py](/chatid.py) Example of Bot that send an alarm to all the Telegram client linked
+* [keyboard.py](/keyboard.py) Example of Bot than controls a led state using a Telegram keyboard

 ## Links